Updated: May 15

 A very efficient builder with good tradesmen keeps them coming back and gives them a lot of work, which means they will show up to your job.
 Such a builder may be able to get a house done in as little as 4 months.
 I've seen it happen, but it is rare.
 Usually it takes about 6 months for a competent builder to get a house done.
 A slow one who has more work than they can handle will take 9 to 12 months or more.

-In a perfect world the schedule will look something like this.
+In a typical custom build example the schedule will look something like this.